immersivera/perfect-copy/PRD.md

 - Number of active installations

 This PRD provides a comprehensive guide for implementing the WP Content Porter plugin MVP.
 Development should focus on creating a stable, user-friendly core experience before adding additional features.

+Release Checklist

+✅ Update version numbers in all necessary files
+✅ Update changelog in README.md
+✅ Run tests (if you have them)
+✅ Build production version (npm run export)
+✅ Test on a staging site
+✅ Create Git tag and commit
+✅ Push to repository
+✅ Distribute to WordPress.org or other channels